ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 - `Property editor` - This feature allows you to visualize, edit, and add data to any available Scenario properties.

-- `Offline functionality` - By using feature, you can use all major features of the mobile apps, except the upload functionality in offline status.
+- `Offline functionality` - By using this feature, you can use all major features of the mobile apps, except the upload functionality in offline status.

 - `Smart capturing` - This feature consists of a set of functionalities that are designed to help you obtain the best possible image capture and data extraction.

 - `Import from device` -  This feature allows you to perform data extraction processes on images and PDF documents that are imported locally from a mobile device.

-- `Smart filters` - This is an easy-to-use feature that grants you the ability to apply various filters to their captured images in order to improve image quality and OCR recognition.
+- `Smart filters` - This is an easy-to-use feature that grants you the ability to apply various filters to captured images in order to improve image quality and OCR recognition.

 - `Data Provider` - This feature is meant to help you to complete the extracted data from documents with additional data downloaded from an external service.